sandole/nextjs-blog/data/authors/default.md

 Prior to BCI, I served as a Senior Software Developer at WestJet, where I led the Integration and API Management team.
 During my time there, I implemented an API management layer that fronted internal APIs hosted on Kubernetes, driving architectural decisions that shaped the airline's digital transformation journey.

-Beyond my professional work, I'm passionate about continuous learning and community involvement.
-I actively contribute to the Green Software Foundation, focusing on optimized infrastructure provisioning.
-I maintain an active lifestyle through competitive basketball and ground myself through participation in local Christian services.
+Beyond my professional work, I'm an active open source contributor.
+I contribute to [OpenBB](https://github.com/OpenBB-finance/OpenBB), the open-source financial data platform, where I've worked on standardizing exchange taxonomy data (ISO 10383), country membership group mappings, and CI infrastructure improvements.
+I also maintain an active lifestyle through competitive basketball.

 ## My Story